dcanasp/memory_bank/mid level/databases/relational database.md

 - The database uses a query optimizer to determine the most efficient way to execute a given query.
 - This process involves evaluating different query execution plans and selecting the one with the least estimated cost in terms of resources.

+They also have another distinction, **denormalized** vs **normalized** databases.
+Normalized databases are designed to minimize redundancy, while denormalized databases are designed to optimize read time.

+in normalized databases, you save the references as foreign keys, so there are no repeated data, but on denormalized databased, you would store the references as data, so it is faster